-However, the Company pays a corporate services fee to Maitland Group South Africa Limited for the provision of the two non-executive directors.
-Absa Bank Limited pays a corporate services fee to the remaining non-executive director and remunerates the executive directors as they are full time employees of Absa Bank Limited.
+However, the Company pays a corporate services fee to Stonehage Fleming Corporate Services (Pty) Ltd for the provision of the two non-executive directors.
+Absa Bank Limited pays a corporate services fee to the remaining non-executive directors and remunerates the executive directors as they are full time employees of Absa Bank Limited.